About the exhibition

 Supported by

 Jaws: The Exhibition is generously supported by Kimberly V. Strauss.
 Additional support provided by Ashby & Graff Real Estate, Howard and Mirjam Berger, the Givenchy Family, Emma Koss, John Ptak and Margaret Black, The Yeardley Smith Foundation, Richard Talley, and Jon Turteltaub.
-Academy Museum Digital Engagement Platform sponsored by Bloomberg Philanthropies.
+Academy Museum Digital Engagement Platform supported by Bloomberg Philanthropies.
 Technology solutions generously provided by Christie®.